omnissa-archive/idm/samples/webapp-spring-boot-saml2/README.md

 docs and other available documentation).

 You can now select the "SSO Login Page" and the first IdP and click `Login`.
-You can use `user1` as username and `vmware` as the password.
+You can use `user1` as username and `omnissa` as the password.

 ### Configure the Demo Application

-If you want to configure the application to log in users from your own VMware Identity Manager organization, you need to add and configure that SAML2 application in your Identity Manager catalog.
+If you want to configure the application to log in users from your own Omnissa Identity Manager organization, you need to add and configure that SAML2 application in your Identity Manager catalog.

 1. Edit the local `./src/main/resources/application.properties`
     file to setup your organization URL:
     ```properties
-    vmware.url=https://<your VMware IDM URL>
+    omnissa.url=https://<your Omnissa IDM URL>
     ```
     and run the application: `$ ./gradlew bootRun.`

-2. Login to your VMware Identity Manager organization (https://<your VMware IDM URL>)) as an administrator
+2. Login to your Omnissa Identity Manager organization (https://<your Omnissa IDM URL>)) as an administrator

 3. Create a new SAML2 application, by clicking on the `Catalog` tab,